 A low, mouth-shaped grille contains horizontal bars and Ferrari's famed prancing horse logo in the center.
 Integrated headlight covers blend neatly into the front fenders, which flank a long hood.
 Built on a 116.1-inch wheelbase, the 612 Scaglietti is 193 inches long overall and stands 52.9 inches tall.
 The front tires measure P245/45ZR18, while the rear ones are sized P285/40ZR19.

-Four occupants can sit inside the 612 Scaglietti, which is fitted with aluminum and leather.
-Ferrari claims that all four riders can get in and out easily.
-The 240-liter trunk can hold a six-piece set of specially designed luggage.
+Interior Four people can sit inside the 612 Scaglietti, which is fitted with aluminum and leather.
+Ferrari says all four riders can get in and out easily.
+The 8.5-cubic-foot trunk can hold a six-piece set of specially designed luggage.
 If desired, Carrozzeria Scaglietti can personalize the interior.
-Dual-zone climate controls and a Bose audio system are standard.
+Dual-zone climate control and a Bose audio system are standard.

-Mounted up front, Ferrari’s 65-degree V-12 engine displaces almost 6.0 liters and generates 540 hp at 7,250 rpm.
-Torque output is 433.8 pounds-feet at 5,250 rpm.
+Under the Hood Ferrari's 65-degree V-12 engine displaces 5.8 liters and generates 540 hp at 7,250 rpm.
+Torque output is 434 pounds-feet at 5,250 rpm.
 A six-speed-manual gearbox or a Formula One-style electrohydraulic system is available for semi-automatic operation using paddle shifters behind the steering wheel.